frnk823/BabyMis/README.md

 # BabyMis
-A baby birth information management system by JavaFX
+A simple baby birth management information system by JavaFX.